cultivate-hfc/gfc-api-docs/source/includes/_external_prediction_sets.md

 --------- | --------- | -----------
-question_id | Yes | The question id associated with this forecast metadata | Yes | A JSON-formatted string containing metadata describing how this forecast was generated. external_predictor_attributes.method_name | Yes | A string identifying the method you're using to generate this forecast.
-Can be any string. external_predictor_attributes.exclude_from_best_method | No | A boolean indicating whether this is a experimental or official method. external_predictions_attributes | Yes | An array of external prediction objects that are part of this prediction set.
+question_id | Yes | The question id associated with this forecast metadata | Yes | A JSON-formatted string containing metadata describing how this forecast was generated. external_predictions_attributes | Yes | An array of external prediction objects that are part of this prediction set.
 Valid parameters for external predictions are listed below.

 ### Embedded External Predictor Parameters